grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 }
 ```

-Right now, I feel like I have to actually read up on Lattice paths to get an idea of what they are [1].
-The Wikipedia article pretty much just gives the answer to us: use the binomial coefficient.
-I wasn't that far off with my factorials.
+To get a proper understand of the problem, I feel like I have to actually read up on Lattice paths to get an idea of what they are [1].
+Reading through the Wikipedia article, it pretty much just gives us the answer to our problem: use the binomial coefficient.
+Turns out I wasn't that far off with my factorials.
 I'm not much of a mathematician, so I have to look up what the binomial coefficient is exactly.
 For the math noobs among us, me included, the method looks like this:

 ```
 n! / r!(n - r)!
 ```

-For a Lattice path, according to the Wikipedia article you calculate it by taking a coordinate (x, y) over (x).
-Because we're looking to move from the top-left corner to the bottom-right corner, our y coordinate equals to x * 2.
-Implementing this, the code is going to look like this:
+For a Lattice path, according to the Wikipedia article, you calculate it by taking a coordinate (x + y) over (x).
+To be clear about it: `n = (x + y)` and `r = x`.
+Because we're on a square grid and we'll always be moving from the top-left corner to the bottom-right corner, our y coordinate equals to x * 2.
+The code now looks like this:

 ```rust
 fn fact(mut n: u64) -> u64 {